-Paris is always a good idea, even if it's just for a whistle-stop run around an interiors exhibition in the freezing cold weather.
-I might not have had time to have a leisurely dinner (let alone actually eat lunch sitting down) but I have got plenty to share with you from the January edition of Maison & Objet 2017.
+Paris is always a good idea, even if it’s just for a whistle-stop run around an interiors exhibition in the freezing cold weather.
+I might not have had time to have a leisurely dinner (let alone actually eat lunch sitting down) but I have got plenty to share with you from the January edition of Maison & Objet 2017 or #MO17 if you’re searching on social media.
 From lavish lifestyle sets to covetable home accessories Maison & Objet has it all.
-Having just closed its door yesterday here are my favourites from walking the halls of the January edition of Maison Objet Paris.
+Having just closed its door yesterday here are my favourite design highlights from walking the halls of the January edition of Maison Objet Paris.

 Ferm Living always have something covetable in their new product offering.
 The adorn mirror was a case in point, I was also really taken with their actual stand’s false walls – those curves were incredibly decadent with a nod to art deco.
 The new range of cushions were also significantly more patterned and textured than I have seen from them.
 A reflection of the collections concept of the decadence of bygone eras.